bbauska/HTML5-Basics/README.md

 <b>4.)
 Vibration API</b>

-It exposes only one method, `vibrate()`, that belongs to the `window.navigator` object.
+It exposes only one method, <b><mark>vibrate()`, that belongs to the <b><mark>window.navigator` object.
 This method accepts one parameter specifying the duration of the vibration in milliseconds.
 The parameter can be either an integer or an array of integers.
 In the second case, it's interpreted as alternating vibration times and pauses.

 ```javascript
 // Vibrate once for 2 seconds